peterjwest/html_validator/README.md

 - Parse comment end tag
 - Fix problem with frameset as frameset child
 - Fix array methods (map, select etc.) to call as parameter rather than in scope
+- Add a lateral stack to find mistakenly closed unary elements

 #The Parser